ogiogiovictor/stevia-client/README.md

-#  Stevia -- A Student Coaching Application
+#  Stevia - A Student Coaching Application
-Coaching and Courses Platform for Student

-# About Project
-The project is a coaching platform where student can register for a coach with a coach attach to him to help him through the course
+The project is a coaching platform where student can register and find a coach that will mentor him when taking a particular course.
+The project is integrated with payment solution paystack and built with HTML, CSS, Javascript and PHP

 # Built With
 - HTML
 - CSS (Flexbox | Grid System)
+- Javascript
--
+- PHP

 # Getting Started
 To get a local copy up and running follw these simple example steps: